 So how do you know when the bag is full and needs replacing?

-Beware fine powders:
+Beware of fine powders:

-If you vacuum a large quantity (say, more than a handful or two) of fine powders such as plaster or concrete dust, talcum powder or flour, a vacuum bag will clog up very quickly whilst appearing to be virtually empty.
+If you vacuum a large quantity (say, more than a small handful or two) of fine powders such as plaster or concrete dust, talcum powder or flour, a vacuum bag will clog up very quickly whilst appearing to be virtually empty.
 In this case the internal filter lining of the vacuum bag will be full of the fine powder and the bag puffed up like a a balloon.
 It's critical to replace the bag immediately in theses cases as continued use may result in the bag splitting open, which can irreparably damage the vacuum motor.

 Can I re-use a vacuum bag?